ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

 ]
 ```

-We use `modifyVars` option of [less-loader](https://github.com/webpack/less-loader#less-options).
-If you see a green button after reboot `npm start`, then everything is working now.
+We use `modifyVars` option of [less-loader](https://github.com/webpack/less-loader#less-options) here, you can see a green button rendered on the page after reboot start server.

 ---